Shipstr/junior-backend-code-challenge/README.md

 Since this is a backend-focused challenge, we are not looking for styling or CSS, but will notice if any improvements are made.
 For this backend challenge, the default configurations should work as-is.
 Feel free to update the configurations for your implementation of the challenge, if needed.

-# Back-end

-Please utilize the Rails app which stores and looks up rates from shipping service providers.
-The app's data model:
+Please create a Rails API endpoint to provide service provider rates to the frontend Vue app.

-#### Provider
+#### Provider model
 Shipping service provider with the attributes:
   * Name of company
   * A flat shipping rate

 #### Requirements
 * Create a way to load the attached data into the data store.
 Via console is fine.
-* Make sure all the rates are stored.
 * Write any specs you deem necessary.

 # Front-end/UI